davidlau325/BytecodeASTGenerator/README.md

 An Abstract Syntax Tree generator from Java bytecode through the integration of ASM Engineering Library.

 ##Usage:
-1. Compile
+###1.
+Compile
-	'make compile'
+	`make compile`
-2. Run
+###2.
+Run
+	`make run file="jarfilename"`
-	'make run file="jarfilename"' <- jarfilename is the filename of the .jar file that you want to interpret, eg. ciku.jar
+	jarfilename is the filename of the .jar file that you want to interpret, eg. ciku.jar
-3. Clean Build
+###3.
+Clean Build
-	'make clean'
+	`make clean`

+##Result Data:
+The result AST would be generated within the same folder and with the same .jar filename in .txt format